Kuda214/React-Native-exersice/README.md

 # React-Native-exersice

-This repo consists of working code that consists of UI interfaces, data displayed is read from a local Json file.
+This repo consists of working front-end code , data displayed is read from a local Json file.

 UI Gif: